Follow-Up Medical Care

 Some general tips for all cancer survivors include:

 Quit smoking.
 Smoking after cancer treatment can increase the chances of getting cancer at the same or a different site.

 Cut down on how much alcohol you drink.
 Drinking alcohol increases the risk of certain cancers.

 Maintain a healthy weight.
 Eating well and staying active can help you reach a healthy weight and stay there.Eat well.
 A healthy and balanced diet is important for overall wellness.
 This includes eating fruits, vegetables, whole grains, and protein.
 Talk with your doctor or a dietitian to find out about any special dietary needs that you may have.
 You could also ask if you should talk to a nutritionist for guidance on eating a healthy diet.

 Eat well.
 A healthy and balanced diet is important for overall wellness.
 This includes eating fruits, vegetables, whole grains, and protein.
 Talk with your doctor or a dietitian to find out about any special dietary needs that you may have.
 You could also ask if you should talk to a nutritionist for guidance on eating a healthy diet.

 Exercise and stay active.
 Research suggests that staying active after cancer may help lower the risk of recurrence and lead to longer survival.
 In addition, moderate exercise (walking, biking, swimming) for about 30 minutes every—or almost every—day can:

 - Reduce fatigue, nausea, pain, and diarrhea

-It is important to start an exercise program slowly and increase activity over time.
-Work with your doctor or a specialist (such as a physical therapist) if needed.
+It’s important to start an exercise program slowly and increase activity over time.
+Some people may need to take special care in exercising.
+Talk with your doctor before you begin any exercise program, and work with your doctor or a specialist (such as a physical therapist) if needed.
 If you need to stay in bed during your recovery, even doing small activities can help.
-Stretching or moving your arms or legs can help you stay flexible, relieve muscle tension, and help you feel better.
-Some people may need to take special care in exercising.
-Talk with your doctor before you begin any exercise program.
+Stretching or moving your arms or legs can help you stay flexible, and relieve muscle tension.